-How to vote in advance - Non-registered (beneficial) Shareholders
+How to vote in advance - Beneficial Shareholders

-If you are a beneficial shareholder, you must send your voting instructions to your nominee who will vote for you.
-You will receive a request for voting instructions for the number of shares held for your benefit.
-Follow the instructions on your voting instruction form and send your voting instructions to your nominee.
+As a beneficial shareholder, you have received a voting instruction form from your intermediary.
+Please follow the instructions on your voting instruction form and send your voting instructions to your nominee who will vote for you.
 If you are a beneficial shareholder, you will likely have an earlier deadline for the return of your voting instruction form, so please be sure to send the form early, to allow enough time for your nominee to receive your voting instructions and then send them to Stantec's transfer agent, Computershare, before the proxy cut-off.